 To keep your hot tub a safe and bacteria-free place, cut down on maintenance costs, and keep it in a spic and span condition, it is advised that you follow a maintenance routine.
 This will help prolong the lifespan of your hot tub and will allow you to make the most of your money.

-In this article, we have covered some important aspects of hot tub maintenance that you should follow once you have purchased your desired hot tub.
+In this article, we have covered some important aspects of hot tub maintenance that you should follow once you have purchased your desired hot tub, also we prepared research for you on how maintenance affects the lifespan of the hot tub.
 We will address the following questions:

 - How to balance hot tub water and whether it is possible to go chemical-free

 - How to clean hot tub

 - Hot tub winterizing